John Climacus: History

-There is almost no information about John's life.
-There is in existence an ancient vita (life) of the saint by a monk named Daniel of Raithu monastery.
+Few details on his life are known.
+There exists an ancient vita (life) of the saint by a monk named Daniel of the Raithu monastery, which is the principal source about the life of John.
 Daniel, though claiming to be a contemporary, admits to no knowledge of John's origins—any detail on John's birth is the result of much later speculation, and is confined to references in the Menologion.
-The Vita is generally unhelpful for establishing dates of any kind.
-Formerly scholarship, on the basis of John's entry in the Menologion, had placed him in the latter 6th century.
-That view was challenged by J. C. Guy and others, and consensus (such as there is) has shifted to a 7th century provenance.
-If Daniel's vita is trustworthy (there is nothing against which to judge its accuracy), then John came to the Vatos Monastery at Mount Sinai, now Saint Catherine's Monastery, and became a novice when he was about 16 years old.
-He was taught about the spiritual life by the elder monk Martyrius.
+Daniel also does not provide any chronology and his knowledge of the life of John is both scanty and vague.
+If Daniel's Life is trustworthy (there is nothing against which to judge its accuracy), then John came to the Vatos Monastery at Mount Sinai, now Saint Catherine's Monastery, and became a novice when he was about 16 years old.
+He was taught about the spiritual life by the more senior monk, Martyrius.
 After the death of Martyrius, John, wishing to practice greater asceticism, withdrew to a hermitage at the foot of the mountain.
 In this isolation he lived for some twenty years, constantly studying the lives of the saints and thus becoming one of the most learned Church Fathers.

-In the meantime, this tradition has been proven to be historically implausible.
+In the meantime, the above tradition has been proven to be historically implausible.
 The artful rhetorical figures in his writings, as well as philosophical forms of thought indicate a solid academic education, as was customary for a profession in administration and law during his epoch.
-Such training could not be acquired in Sinai.
+Such training could not have been acquired in Sinai.

-In addition, biographical observations indicate that he probably lived by the sea, probably in Gaza, and apparently practiced law there.
+Furthermore, biographical observations indicate that he probably lived by the sea, probably in Gaza, and apparently practiced Law there.
 It was only after his wife's death, in his early forties, that he entered the Sinai Monastery.
 These findings also explain the horizon and the literary quality of his writings, which have a clear philosophical background.
-The legend of his renunciation of the world at the age of 16 is based on the motive of portraying him as untouched by secular education, as is found in other biographies of saints.
-Their roots in theological and philosophical educational traditions are deliberately blurred.
+The legend of his renunciation of the world at the age of 16, found also in other biographies of saints, is to suggest his having been untouched by secular education.
+Blurred deliberately would have been any roots in theological and philosophical educational traditions.

-When he was about sixty-five years of age, the monks of Sinai persuaded him to become their hegumen.
-He acquitted himself of his functions as abbot with the greatest wisdom, and his reputation spread so far that, according to the Vita, Pope Gregory the Great wrote to recommend himself to his prayers, and sent him a sum of money for the hospital of Sinai, in which the pilgrims were wont to lodge.
+When he was about 65 years of age, the monks of Sinai persuaded him to become their hegumen.
+He acquitted himself of his functions as abbot.